mikeoverbay/PKGexplorer/README.md

 #### This is an on going project by me..
 Coffee_

+## Version 1.0.0.5
+This fixes a bug with all files not showing in the in the view tree when a pkg is selected in the left list.

 ## Version 1.0.0.4
 Added FBX for loaded models.
 UVs and also the UV2s(2nd texture coordinate set) is exported.